Would you like to visit a Fourth regional site closer to you?

 5. DATA VERIFICATION

 5.1.
-The Customer will check the payroll preview report on the day it is available in People System and ensure that the processing date and the Customer bank details are correct within People System.
+The Customer will check the payroll preview report on the day it is available in the Payroll Module and ensure that the processing date and the Customer bank details are correct within the Payroll Module.

 5.2.
 The Customer will check the payroll preview report fully before approving it to ensure its completeness, correctness and accuracy including (but not limited to) the following: